-There are numerous journals and conferences that focus on service-learning, community engagement and the scholarship of engagement.
+Numerous journals and conferences focus on service-learning, community engagement and the scholarship of engagement.
 Publishing and presenting are great opportunities to disseminate information about faculty work done in these areas.

 Journal for Civic Commitment

 The Journal for Civic Commitment is dedicated to growing and strengthening the discussion around service-learning.
 Through service-learning experiences students come to appreciate the importance of participating as responsible citizens in community life.
 Service-learning is the conduit through which colleges help to create an informed, participatory citizenry.

 The focus of the Journal of College and Character is character development in college, including how colleges and universities influence, both intentionally and unintentionally, the moral and civic learning and behaviors of college students.

 Journal of Community Engagement and Scholarship

 The Journal of Community Engagement and Scholarship is intended to provide a mechanism for the dissemination of scholarly works from all disciplines that integrate teaching, research, service and community engagement.

 Journal of Higher Education Outreach and Engagement

 The Journal of Higher Education Outreach and Engagement is a peer-reviewed publication with goals: to serve as a forum to promote the continuing dialogue about the service and outreach mission of the university and to foster understanding of how the service and outreach mission relates to the university's teaching and research missions as well as the needs of the sponsoring society.

 Metropolitan Universities Journal